hridaypradhan/fampay-cards/README.md

 - Swipe to refresh brings back all temporarily removed cards
 - All the elements used have been divided into smaller widgets in their own files
 - constants such as global widgets, colors etc are in their own folder.
-- To change the URL, change the constant url variable in home_screen.dart
+- To change the URL, change the final 'url' variable in card_provider.dart
 - Types of cards:
   - HC1/Small Display Card: Shows Title, Description, Icon
   - HC3/Big Display Card: Shows Title, bg image, all functional CTAs, description.